 - Bluff Oysters

-If you know anything about New Zealand it might be the fact that New Zealand has an impressive ratio of sheep to person.
-So, it’s no wonder that with a huge ratio of sheep that New Zealand produces a lot of lambs!
+If you know any facts about New Zealand you’re likely aware that the country has an impressive ratio of sheep to person.
+So, it’s no wonder that with a huge ratio of sheep that New Zealand also produces a lot of lambs!

 New Zealand lamb is some of the most famous within the world.
 A common meal for kiwis is a roast lamb.
-Cooked with some potatoes and vegetables this is a very common New Zealand meal on a Sunday.
+Cooked with some potatoes and vegetables this is very traditional New Zealand food for a Sunday.

 When I try and explain marmite to foreigners, they look at me with disgust so please tell me the look on your face when I tell you that Marmite is a popular breakfast spread that’s made from yeast and is a thick black texture.